Canon M50 vs Leica D-LUX Typ 109

-Both the M50 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.
+Further information on the features and operation of the M50 and D-LUX Typ 109 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Leica D-LUX Typ 109 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.